Family reunion communication is a major task in your planning to keep everyone informed of the event as well as any changes that happen along the way.

 Gone are the days of cans and string.

-You’re going to need several forms of family reunion communication to keep in touch with your guests.
+You’re going to need several forms of communication to keep in touch with your guests.
 Not only to keep them informed, but to maintain their interest in the reunion over the months of planning.

 No matter how you do it; keep the hotline open!!